Circumcision: The Surgical Procedure

 - Generally it is recommended that the area be cleaned several times a day with warm water.

 - At each diaper change, you can apply a small amount of unscented petroleum jelly, or your doctor might recommend application of an antibiotic ointment as well.
+Petroleum jelly should not be used on a Plastibell unless directed to by your physician.

 - It may take up to seven to 10 days for the incision scab to slough off.